beet-software/dorm/dorm_framework/README.md

 ```

 The `putAll` method receives one `Creation` object per model.
 Each item can
-have its own dependency, data, and identity request.
+have its own dependency, data, and identity strategy.
 It returns the created
 models:

 ```dart